NrktSLL/covid19-info-mail-sender/README.md

 *  Docker Compose **1.27.4** or more recent

 ## Installation
->Firstly to send an e-mail, relevant environments must first be defined for the **.env** file or relevant prod/dev(dev mode runs project embedded.
+>Firstly to send an e-mail, relevant environments must be defined for the **.env** file or relevant prod/dev(dev mode runs project embedded.
 No external ActiveMQ needed) properties file.
 Otherwise project will give an error;
 > * SMTP_HOST
 > * SMTP_USERNAME
 > * SMTP_PASSWORD